Migration Tools for Azure: The Complete 2026 Guide to Tools, Phases, and Governance

 This is where tooling fragments by workload type:

-No single tool covers all workload types.
+No single tool covers every workload type.
 A typical enterprise migration uses three or four of these in parallel, which is why the discovery and assessment phases matter so much – they tell you which tool to apply where.

 Phase 4: Optimisation

 Once workloads land in Azure, Azure Advisor provides recommendations across reliability, security, performance, cost, and operational excellence.
-Azure Cost Management tracks spending against budgets and identifies waste.
-These are reactive tools – they flag problems after deployment.
-They don’t prevent misconfigurations from happening in the first place.
+Azure Cost Management tracks spending against budgets and flags waste.
+Both are reactive: they surface problems after deployment.
+They don’t stop misconfigurations from happening in the first place.

 Phase 5: Governance

-This is the phase most migration guides treat as an afterthought – and it’s where the real operational cost sits.
+Phase 5 is where the operational cost compounds.
 Azure Policy and Azure Blueprints handle basic guardrails (allowed regions, required tags, denied SKUs), but they operate at the Azure resource layer only.
 For organisations running hybrid or multi-cloud estates, or teams that need IaC-driven governance across the full stack, you need a platform layer above the cloud provider.

-This is where an Internal Developer Platform like Cycloid’s IDP fits.
-It doesn’t migrate workloads – it governs the migrated estate through Terraform and Ansible-based Stacks, self-service provisioning via StackForms, drift detection, and cost visibility across providers.
-The IDP becomes the single control plane for Day 2 operations: who can deploy what, where, and at what cost.
+That layer is an Internal Developer Platform.
+Cycloid’s IDP sits above the cloud provider and governs the migrated estate through Terraform and Ansible-based Stacks, self-service provisioning via StackForms, drift detection, and cost visibility across providers.
+It becomes the single control plane for Day 2 operations: who can deploy what, where, and at what cost.
+Migration is a separate problem with its own tools.

 If you already know what you’re migrating, start here.
 The phase-based model tells you when to use each tool; this section tells you which tool matches your workload.

 Database migration runs through Azure Database Migration Service.
 It supports SQL Server to Azure SQL Database (or Managed Instance), MySQL to Azure Database for MySQL, PostgreSQL to Azure Database for PostgreSQL, and MongoDB to Azure Cosmos DB.
-Microsoft released SQL Server Migration Assistant v10.5 in early 2026, expanding support for SQL Server 2025 upgrade assessments.
+SQL Server Migration Assistant v10.5, released February 2026, adds AI-assisted code conversion for Sybase (via Copilot) and expanded Oracle PL/SQL to T-SQL coverage.

 Microsoft’s native tools have two clear advantages: they’re free (included with Azure subscriptions) and deeply integrated with the Azure control plane.
 Azure Migrate’s discovery feeds directly into assessment, which feeds into ASR or DMS.
 The data flows without export/import steps.

-Third-party tools like CloudEndure (now AWS Application Migration Service), Carbonite Migrate, and Zerto offer multi-cloud support and, in some cases, more automation around cutover orchestration.
-They add cost, but they also add flexibility if your migration isn’t exclusively Azure-bound.
+Third-party tools like AWS Application Migration Service (formerly CloudEndure), Carbonite Migrate, and Zerto offer multi-cloud support and, in some cases, more automation around cutover orchestration.
+They add cost, and they add flexibility if your migration isn’t exclusively Azure-bound.

 Where does Cycloid sit in this picture?
-It’s not a migration tool.
-It doesn’t compete with ASR or DMS.
+Not as a migration tool.
 Cycloid enters after migration, as the governance and orchestration layer for the migrated estate.
-Think of it as the difference between moving furniture into a house and actually running the household – different job, different tooling.
 Terraform-driven compliance and policy-as-code enforcement apply whether you migrated with native tools or third-party ones.

-IaC-driven governance closes this gap.
-The principle: every resource should be defined in code, provisioned through approved templates, and visible in a single inventory.
+IaC-driven governance closes the gap.
+The principle: every resource defined in code, provisioned through approved templates, visible in a single inventory.

 In practice, this means:

 Golden paths for provisioning.
-Instead of giving developers raw Azure portal access, you define pre-approved deployment templates (Cycloid calls these Stacks) that encode your organisation’s standards – naming conventions, tagging, networking, security groups.
+Instead of giving developers raw Azure portal access, you define pre-approved deployment templates (Cycloid calls these Stacks) that encode your organisation’s standards – naming, tagging, networking, security groups.
 Developers self-serve through a portal.
 They get autonomy.
 You get consistency.

 Drift detection.
 Resources change after deployment – manual console edits, emergency fixes that never get committed to code.
 An IDP continuously compares actual state against declared state and flags deviations before they compound.

 Cost visibility tied to projects, not just subscriptions.
 Azure Cost Management tracks spending by subscription and resource group.
-An IDP maps costs to projects, environments, and teams – which is how your organisation actually thinks about budgets.
+An IDP maps costs to projects, environments, and teams – the unit your organisation actually budgets against.
 Cycloid’s FinOps capabilities add cloud cost estimation before deployment, so teams see the price tag before they provision, not after.

 For organisations managing a hybrid cloud environment post-migration – some workloads in Azure, some still on-premises or in another cloud – this governance layer is where operational complexity either gets managed or spirals.

-MSPs face a specific version of the migration problem: every client has different source environments, compliance requirements, and Azure subscription structures – but the migration approach needs to be repeatable to protect margins.
+MSPs face a specific version of the migration problem: every client has different source environments, compliance requirements, and Azure subscription structures, but the migration approach needs to be repeatable to protect margins.
+We’ve seen this firsthand with MSP partners like OBS and Valiantys, who use Cycloid to turn per-client setup into a templated workflow rather than a bespoke project.

-Building a repeatable Azure migration framework means standardising three things:
+A repeatable Azure migration framework standardises three things:

 Parameterised IaC templates.
 One set of Terraform modules that accept client-specific variables (subscription IDs, networking CIDRs, compliance tags, region constraints).
 The infrastructure pattern stays consistent; the configuration changes per client.